jorsaland/pokerpy/README.md

 - Some features were developed and updated, including unit tests, and they were included in version *0.3.0*.

 ### 0.2.2
-- Received feature updates from version *0.1.3*, including class attributes as properties, type validations in structures and managers, and their respective unit tests.
+- Received feature updates from version *0.1.3*, including class attributes as properties, Powershell scripts, type validations in structures and managers, and their respective unit tests.
 - Some features were developed and updated, including more validations in structures, and their respective unit tests.
 They were included in version *0.3.1*.